Abandoned & Little-Known Airfields:

 that is at the corner of Seminary & Carling Springs Roads.

-It turns out that there are two sets of two marker light on the bank building!
+It turns out that there are 2 sets of 2 marker light on the bank building!

 The lamps are long since dead, but the red glass beacons are still there today.